sourcapital/flipr/README.md

 BetterStack Logs is used for log manangement and dashboard visualization.

-- Vǫrðr forwards its own logs
+- Flipr forwards its own logs
 - k8s `error` and `warn` logs are also forwarded

 #### Source Token